comodojo/extender.framework/docs/index.rst

 Extender is structured on top of following main concepts:

 - A task is a self-contained PHP script that does some work and returns a brief string as result.
-A task should extend the `Task` class in `\Comodojo\Extender\Task` namespace.
+A task should extend the `\Comodojo\Extender\Task` class.

 - A job is a scheduled activity that refers to one task and may provide parameters to it.